ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 - If people understand how lens can benefit them
 - If people want to create lens

 But, you may ask, why am I deserving to write in this topic?
-What is inquien about me?
+What is unique about me?
 There are other people that can probably write about this topic as much as I can...it's true.
 So I decided ot build a company alongside this book to show you my unique experience.

 TL;DR: Build things that customers want, better than anyone else.